Halle Berry's Former Manager Accused Of Sexual Assault By 9 Women

 "Over three years ago, a woman was on the radio saying that Halle Berry's manager was her worst casting couch experience ever.
 That news literally stopped me in my tracks," Berry said in a statement to the Washington Post.
 "I immediately confronted Vince about it, and he denied it completely.
 But even with his denial, something didn’t feel right in my spirit, and with the possibility that it could be true, I immediately ended our over-25-year relationship."

-The Washington Post report could open up a Pandora's box for marginalized women in the entertainment industry.
+The Washington Post report could open up a Pandora's box for marginalised women in the entertainment industry.
 Eight of the women who came forward about Cirrincione are Black, and one is Asian-American.
-The women alleged that Cirrincione, who knew of the difficulties in finding work in Hollywood for people of color, would dangle the accomplishments of former client Berry and Hidden Figures star Taraji P. Henson in front of them.
-Allegedly, he would then sometimes proceed to ask these women for sexual favors in exchange for getting them to the next step in their career.
+The women alleged that Cirrincione, who knew of the difficulties in finding work in Hollywood for people of colour, would dangle the accomplishments of former client Berry and Hidden Figures star Taraji P. Henson in front of them.
+Allegedly, he would then sometimes proceed to ask these women for sexual favours in exchange for getting them to the next step in their career.

 (Henson told the Washington Post that she never had any issue of harassment with Cirrincione and that he "totally respected" her.)

-Note: Update: Taraji P. Henson has released a statement in reaction to the news about Vincent Cirrincione.
-In an image posted to Instagram, she writes, "The news about my manager Vincent Cirrincione has shocked, hurt, offended, and yet again put professional women in a position to not trust the men they work with.